 In 1881, after Williams’ death, his poetry was collected and published by fellow poet Thomas Jones.
 Jones, a lawyer, was a member of the literary circle who gathered at Ellis Owen’s farmhouse, Cefn-y-meysydd, and much of his verse was satirical or ribald.
 We don’t know if he was connected to St. Cynhaearn’s, but his poetic pseudonym was ‘Cynhaiarn’.

-At Ynyscynhearan, in the 18th and 19th centuries, a legendary harpist, poetry-loving farmer, and blacksmith-bard all found creative inspiration and finally came to rest.
+At Ynyscynhaearn, in the 18th and 19th centuries, a legendary harpist, poetry-loving farmer, and blacksmith-bard all found creative inspiration in life and an eternal place of rest.

 A more modern poet has also ‘trembled into thought’ there: the great R.S.
 Thomas (1913-2000), also an Anglican priest, lived in his later years at Pentrefelin, less than a mile from St. Cynhaearn’s.
 Thomas only learned Welsh at the age of 30, and said that came too late to write Welsh poetry.
 However, as John Idris Jones remarked in the Wales Arts Review, Thomas preferred to speak Welsh, and ‘talked of the most out-of-the-way places in Anglesey and Lleyn as if he knew every lane, every corner.’
 He also ‘loved the Church.
 Not its functions, not its paraphernalia, but its presence; the quiet of empty churches was his metier.
 The long arm of history was his chosen territory; the silence, the quiet persistent reverberations of time.’

 R.S.
 Thomas was laid to rest in nearby St John’s, Porthmadog.